 Step #1 Determine Your Core Values

 What matters to you?
 What matters to your spouse?
 Your kids?
-Core values are simply those people, activities, beliefs, or things that matter most, ranging from concepts like love and acceptance, to something material like a house.
+Core values are simply those people, activities, beliefs, or things that matter most.
+They range from concepts like love and acceptance, to something material like a house.
 Core Values are different for every person.

 Some would say that only concepts can be values.
-We have experienced, however, that values are often expressed by the activities in which we participate or the feelings that a particular place or object might generate within us.
+We have experienced, however, that values are often expressed by the activities in which we participate.
+Or it may be the feelings that a particular place or object that might generate within us.

-For example, Laura grew up in Atlanta, Georgia, a major metropolitan area where anything and everything is easily accessible.
+For example, Laura grew up in Atlanta, Georgia.
+This is a major metropolitan area where anything and everything is easily accessible.
 I grew up in Petoskey, Michigan, a classic small Midwestern town.
 For the first three years of our marriage we lived in Atlanta.
 Laura thought life was wonderful, but I was less comfortable living in the metropolitan jungle.

 The first step in developing a Family Mission Statement is to list your Core Values.
 Now, don’t sit down one night at the dinner table and try to think of everything that is important to you.
 It’s simply not possible.

 Start with a manila envelope or file folder.
 Keep it accessible and in plain sight.
 Each day write down one Core Value, and place it in the envelope.
-Sometimes a Core Value will become evident while you’re driving to work or the store, or enter your conscious reality through the verse of song or a line in a poem.
+Sometimes a Core Value will become evident while you’re driving to work or the store.
+Or it may enter your conscious reality through the verse of song or a line in a poem.
 Discussion of an issue over a meal or date may identify a Core Value.
-Please don’t rush the process; allow 30 to 60 days to generate as many values as you can.
+Please don’t rush the process.
+Allow 30 to 60 days to generate as many values as you can.

-Now take a Saturday morning, a Sunday evening, or whenever is convenient and dump all the Core Values you have written on a table.
+Now take a Saturday morning, a Sunday evening, or whenever is convenient.
+Dump all the Core Values you have written on a table.
 Categorize them by topic or any logical category that makes sense to you.